The project will beneficially utilize dredge material to create islands that will provide a variety of habitat for fish and wildlife.

 Pigs Eye Lake is located in Ramsey County, just east of downtown St. Paul, Minnesota, in upper Pool 2 of the Mississippi River.
-Due to the lake’s close proximity to the Mississippi River, water level is controlled by the level of the river.
-The lake is located in the Mississippi River Bottomlands subwatershed.
+Due to the lake’s close proximity to the Mississippi River, the lake water level is controlled by the level of the river.
+The lake is located in the Mississippi River Bottomlands Subwatershed.

-The project will utilize dredged material from Pool 2 to improve the ecosystem in Pigs Eye Lake.
-The proposed alternative includes the construction of seven islands of various sizes within the lake, creating a range of habitat types for fish and wildlife.
-These islands would also reduce wind and wave action, improving vegetation in the lake, creating thermal shelter for waterfowl and protecting further shoreline erosion.
+The project will utilize clean dredged material from Pool 2 to improve the ecosystem in Pigs Eye Lake.
+The project includes the construction of six islands of various sizes within the lake, creating a range of habitat types for fish and wildlife.
+These islands will also reduce wind and wave action, improving vegetation in the lake, creating thermal shelter for waterfowl and protecting further shoreline erosion.

 Section 204 of the Water Resources Development Act of 1992, as amended.

-The federal interest determination and feasibility study will be prepared at full federal expense.
-The design and implementation phase of the project will be cost shared at 65 percent federal and 35 percent non-federal for the costs above the operations and maintenance program, with a total federal maximum contribution not to exceed $10 million.
+The feasibility study and environmental assessment were prepared at full federal expense.
+The design and implementation phase of the project is cost shared at 65 percent federal and 35 percent non-federal with a total federal maximum contribution not to exceed $10 million.

 Total Project Cost $12,600,000